athalexiou/DIANA-RSeq/README.md

 The tool has been developed using Snakemake and utilizes Conda to eliminate the dependency installation.
 It is free to use under MIT licencse on Unix based systems.

-DIANA-RSeq was funded by “ELIXIR-GR: The Greek Research Infrastructure for Data Management and Analysis in Life Sciences” (MIS 5002780) which is implemented under the Action “Reinforcement of the Research and Innovation Infrastructure”, funded by the Operational Programme “Competitiveness, Entrepreneurship and Innovation” (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).
+DIANA-RSeq was funded by “**ELIXIR-GR: The Greek Research Infrastructure for Data Management and Analysis in Life Sciences**” (MIS 5002780) which is implemented under the Action “**Reinforcement of the Research and Innovation Infrastructure**”, funded by the Operational Programme “**Competitiveness, Entrepreneurship and Innovation**” (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).

 ## INSTALLATION
 Installation of DIANA-RSeq is composed of three simple steps: